YS-Wong/MOOC-wizard/README.md

 ### Reorganize assignments _(experimental)_
 Assignments on 163-MOOC are by default in chronological order.
-MOOC-wizard can reorganize them, by pinning the assignments that are about to expire, and list the passed things behind.
+MOOC-wizard can reorganize them, by pinning the assignments that are about to expire, and listing the passed things behind.
 <br>

 ## Download and install